 Hollandaise sauce

 Hollandaise sauce is that lovely creamy sauce you have tasted a hundred times on eggs benedict or over a poached salmon.

-The most important – don’t let the sauce boil as you are thickening it.
+The most important – do NOT let the sauce boil as you are thickening it.

+Hollandaise sauce